Dance Video Index

 "In 1933 King Kong symbolized the male principle.
 Half a century later, he became the symbol of the "earth", "water" and "pride" in the entire world that is just about to succumb to the power of wealth.
 This is the time to send a tender hurrah to King Kong who is wounded by the impossibility of love.
 Or, is it already too late?"

-- from the Furukawa Anzu's programme notes
+- from the Anzu Furukawa's programme notes

 Act 1: Mr. IN AND Mrs. OUT